catern/supervise/README.md

 - there are no more references
 - no more references can be created.

-Since (typically) references can only and always be created from existing references, those two properties are equivalent in most systems.
+Since typically references can only be created from existing references, and an existing reference can always be used to create more references, those two properties are equivalent in most systems.

 In effect, supervise implements reference counting for processes,